ViyyapuSirisha/M1_Application_Calender/1_Requirements/README.md

 ## 2.Feature

-Email integration : an electronic mail communication system.
+E-mail integration : an electronic mail communication system.
 This can be tied into the appointment calendar to send reminders and notify the participants of issues arising with scheduled meetings.

 Calendar publishing : some calendaring tools allow the user to publish select calendar information on a public link.